 Left school with 11 GCSEs

-RAF Holton and did nine weeks basic recruit training
+Joined RAF Holton and did nine weeks of basic recruit training

-RAF Leuchars, started work on Tornados for 43 Squadron
+Joined RAF Leuchars and worked on Tornados for the 43 Squadron